United Nations Emergency Peace Service

 *Right to Protection: Whose Responsibility and How?

-Caritas Australia, in collaboration with the Centre for Peace and Conflict Studies (CPACS) at the University of Sydney and Global Action to Prevent War, New York, hosted a one day workshop on Thursday, 4th September, 2008 called the Right to Protection: Whose Responsibility and How?
+Caritas Australia, in collaboration with the Department of Peace and Conflict Studies (DPACS) at the University of Sydney and Global Action to Prevent War, New York, hosted a one day workshop on Thursday, 4th September, 2008 called the Right to Protection: Whose Responsibility and How?

 *Peacekeeping and Civilian Protection Workshop: Jakarta, Indonesia, June 11 2009

-The Centre for Peace and Conflict Studies in cooperation with Global Action to Prevent War (GAPW) and the Centre for Strategic and International Studies recently hosted a regional workshop on "Peacekeeping and Civilian Protection" in Jakarta.
+The Department of Peace and Conflict Studies in cooperation with Global Action to Prevent War (GAPW) and the Centre for Strategic and International Studies recently hosted a regional workshop on "Peacekeeping and Civilian Protection" in Jakarta.
 The workshop engaged government, civil society, UN and ASEAN decision makers and focused on the following:

 - Southeast Asia and Asia-Pacific perspectives on civilian protection and the possible role of a standing UN peacekeeping service.